 It is mandatory to use Precision Interface Technology® phono cables from the tonearm/turntable to the FM 223.
 The reason is that no other cable can guarantee the quality of true symmetrical

-balancing and - as important - the extremely high rejection of interference signals (CMRR).
-All other cables lower the interference rejection and thereby forfeit the huge effort that goes into
+balancing and - as important - the extremely high rejection of interference signals.
+All other cables lower the interference rejection and thereby forfeit the huge effort that goes into achieving

-achieving the ultimate rejection of noise, hum and interference.
-Only with P.I.T. phono cables can this interference rejection be achieved and at the tiny microvolt levels at
+the ultimate rejection of noise, hum and interference.
+Only with P.I.T. phono cables can this interference rejection be achieved.
+At the tiny micro-volt levels at which MC

 when P.I.T. phono cables are used can this interference rejection be achieved.